ndbls/unholy_win32/README.md

 }
 ```

-If anything is unclear, take a peek at the source code.
+If anything is unclear, take a peek at the source code or look at the [examples](https://github.com/abls/unholy_examples).
 There is some really useful information in the comments underneath organized ascii art headers that should clear up any questions you have.

 ### Todos
  - Benchmarks